rohan-deshpande/trux/docs/README.md

 ## Quickstart

-In Trux, your client side data is kept in stores, either **models** or **collections**, which communicate with your remote resources.
+In Trux, your client side data is kept in **stores **called **models** or **collections**.
 You connect components to these stores and ask the stores to perform data changes.
-Your stores will update both your client side and remote data, persisting the changes to their connected components.
+Your stores can persisting the changes to their connected components.
 You can choose to make these updates either **optimistic** or **pessimistic**.

+At a basic level, that is without integrating with an API, Trux works like this:

 ```js
 import { Model } from 'trux';